Out of all the hair removal methods for women, two are most popular – waxing vs. shaving.

 How do you shave?

 There is more to it than just raking a razor across your legs.
-What you do before shaving plays an important role in the success or failure of shaving.
+What you do before shaving plays a vital role in the success or failure of shaving.

 You have to realize that using a razor without any prep will decrease its efficiency.
-The tendency of it would be going for more passes which will irritate skin more.
+The tendency of it would be going for more passes, which will irritate the skin more.

 To get the best results, you’ll need to have a hot shower or at least exfoliate and the area you’re shaving.